Paola1702/spatial_ecology_in_R/EXAM26/exam.md

 SCL_2019_crop <- mask(crop(SCL_2019, paneveggio_utm), paneveggio_utm)
 ```
 ## SCL crop
-The pixel without data and with snow and clouds will be erased to precisly calculate the vegetation indices.
+Pixels without data and those with snow and clouds will be erased to calculate the vegetation indices more precisely.
 The codes are from the [Copernicus website](https://sentiwiki.copernicus.eu/web/s2-processing)

 * 0- WITHOUT DATA
 * 1-SATURATED_DEFEC